letadz/letadz/README.md

 - 🌱 I’m currently learning **Redux**

-- 👨‍💻 All of my projects are available at [https://portfolio-letadz.vercel.app/]
+- 👨‍💻 All of my projects are available at <a href="https://portfolio-letadz.vercel.app" target="_blank" />

 - 📫 How to reach me **mrkngl.letada@gmail.com**